General Updates from Senator Mike Simmons

 In other updates, I tested positive for COVID-19 last week and had to quarantine and spend a few days recovering.
 I want to encourage everyone to keep healthy in the weeks ahead, and remember to follow health department guidelines if you feel ill or think you may have had a recent exposure.
 Free testing is available at many local stores and pharmacies.
 As always, feel free to call my office if you need help finding healthcare or lack a primary health care home.
 We will help guide you.

-On another topic, I have great news: I passed a youth mental health bill last year, SB4028 in the 102nd General Assembly, that among other things creates the first statewide Student Mental Health Council, which will be comprised of diverse 14-25 year olds from diverse backgrounds (including LGBTQ+ youth among others) whose voices are needed to better shape state-level mental health policy.
-I want to encourage young people between 14-25 to apply for the newly created Student Mental Health Council here.
-The deadline is Sept.
-22.
+On another topic, I have great news: I passed a youth mental health bill last year, Senate Bill 4028 that creates the first statewide Student Mental Health Council.
+I encourage young people aged 14–25 to apply for the council before the Sept.
+22 deadline.

 A handful more of my bills were signed into law recently.
-Read on for details on those as well as key community updates and word about new resources available.
+Read on for details on those as well as key community updates and new resources.

 Sincerely,